 Also check out Scott’s work away site listed for Boulder Utah To see other projects we have going and see feedback from past workawayers.

-Summer 2021 projects that we'd love help with and offer our unique style of building and living with:
+2022 projects that we'd love help with and offer our unique style of building and living with:

 Building a roof over our existing deck off main cabin with wraparound.
+DONE

 Finishing Emme's art studio with barnwood siding, shelving and other fun projects.
+DONe

 Plan to build a storage shed for our two snowmachines and motorbike from start to finish.
+DONE

 Digging a second outhouse hole and moving an existing little wood shed over it.
 Cutting in window and adding shelves.
+DONE

-Planting a "wild" garden here and there between the Aspens.
+Continuing 2022 Planting a "wild" garden here and there between the Aspens.
 Collecting and drying of nettle, raspberry leaves, wild rose and hips in the fall for tea.
 Emme plans on making goat milk (from local farmers) soap for gifts for upcoming year.
 A new thing and should be fun.

 We salvage weekly at local dump and it's our favorite day.
 We meet our friends and come home fully loaded every week.